Canon 1D X Mark II vs Sony A7R

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Sony A7R – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D X Mark II: